Economics of fascism: Wartime policies: 1939–1945

-Political economy of Franco's Spain
+Economy of Francoist Spain

 Francisco Franco, dictator of Spain from the Spanish Civil War in the 1930s until his death in 1975, based his economic policies on the theories of national syndicalism as expounded by the Falange (Spanish for "phalanx"), the Spanish Fascist party founded in 1933 by José Antonio Primo de Rivera which was one of Franco's chief supporters during his bid for power.

 Corporatism

 During and after the Spanish Civil War, Franco and the Falange created a corporative system based on the Italian model.
 An economic system was implemented according to the wishes of the corporations, which also set prices and wages.
 Combined with autarky and in the absence of Marshall Plan aid after World War II, Spain's post-war economic growth stagnated.
 The Spanish corporative system was less successful than the Italian experience.
 At one point, the Spanish farmers' corporation created a massive bread shortage by setting the price too low.
 As a result, bread production was abandoned in favour of other, more profitable goods.
-Although the aim of this policy was to make bread accessible to the poorest among the population, the opposite occurred and a black market emerged.
+Although the policy aimed to make bread accessible to the poorest among the population, the opposite occurred and a black market emerged.

 As in Italy, wages were set by the state in negotiations between officially recognized workers' syndicates and employers' organizations, with the state as mediator.
 During the Second Spanish Republic, workers' groups had aligned with the anarchists, communists or other Republican forces.
 However, Franco's regime tended to favour the interests of large capitalist businesses despite its proclaimed syndicalist rhetoric.
 In response, workers (often anarchists) created illegal syndicates and organized strikes, which usually were repressed brutally by Franco's police state.

-Liberalization and Opus Dei
+Economic liberalization

 In 1954, Franco abandoned the corporative system in favour of free market reforms implemented by economic technocrats.
 Many of these technocrats were members of Opus Dei, a Roman Catholic lay group to which Franco had given powerful positions within the Ministry of Finance and Economics.
 The reforms of the 1950s were a huge success and Spain experienced a period of rapid economic growth known as the "Spanish Miracle", continuing until Franco's death in 1975.
 During this period, tourism became an important part of the Spanish economy.
 Although the corporatist organs and rhetoric from the earlier years of the Franco regime were maintained, they now played a secondary role.
 Spain's economy was further liberalized by the Spanish transition to democracy following Franco's death.